 What Does Molasses Do For Cannabis Plants?

 Back to molasses, it’s the food for those beneficial soil bacteria that I just described.
-So I recommend using molasses in combination with rhizobacteria.
-Luckily, all rhizobacteria don’t cost as much as Mammoth P.
+So I recommend using molasses in combination with rhizobacteria or living soil.
+Luckily, all rhizobacteria doesn’t cost as much as Mammoth P.

 You can also use molasses as an organic insecticide.
-Insect bodies can’t process sugar, and die when they ingest it.
+Many insects can’t process sugar, and die when they ingest it.
 The mixture that I’ll describe how to make below, can be watered into the soil or sprayed on the leaves.

 Reduces risk of salt buildup A.K.A. nutrient lockout: